Disclosure: This post may contain affiliate links. I receive a small commission at no cost to you when you make a purchase using my link.

 Fortunately, setting powder is one of the few makeup items that’s hard to mess it up.
 The only rules of thumb are to start off light-handed and to be patient.

-Before you know it, you’ll be setting it, forgetting it, and never regretting it 😉
+Remember to check out our list of 8 Best Natural and Organic Setting Powders and before you know it, you’ll be setting it, forgetting it, and never regretting it 😉